 In conclusion: All Apothecary armor, staff, and trinkets with Sapphire Orbs on the armor and a Superior Sigil of Life on the staff.

 I found that playing a minion master was very frustrating with my minions constantly dying up until I was able to unlock flesh of the master.
-So for low levels, I recommend unlocking "staff mastery" or "minion master" for the reduced cooldowns right away (minions die a lot in the early levels b/c of lack of healing power and "flesh of the master"), then going for 20 death magic for flesh of the master as soon as you can.
+So for low levels, I recommend unlocking "Minion Master" for the reduced cooldowns right away (minions die a lot in the early levels because of the lack of healing power and "Flesh of the Master"), then going for 20 Death Magic for "Flesh of the Master" as soon as you can.
 It's pretty safe to go the glass cannon power -> condition damage/precision armor stats as well since things will be easier.
 Staff and dagger/dagger would likely be your weapon sets for the very early levels, as the conditions from scepter/dagger need a lot of traits to function well and that you probably won't have because you're too low leveled or won't get because you're running a minion build.

 As always, please don't be afraid to comment or make a suggestion below.
 Especially in the case that I need to update some information, as the game is constantly changing.